Download Printer Friendly Version

 NETs are relatively rare and develop most commonly in the lungs, appendix, small intestine, rectum, and pancreas.
 Many NETs start in the digestive tract, as it has more neuroendocrine cells than any other part of the body.
 Some tumors grow slowly while others can be very aggressive and spread to other parts of the body (metastasize), most often to the liver or bone.

-NETs may secrete higher-than-normal amounts of hormones, which can cause conditions including diabetes, flushing, and diarrhea.
+NETs may secrete higher-than-normal amounts of hormones, which can cause conditions and symptoms including diabetes, flushing, and diarrhea.
 Because these symptoms resemble those of other diseases, such as irritable bowel syndrome (IBS) or Crohn’s disease, they are often misdiagnosed.
-Special blood tests can help accurately diagnose these tumors.
+Special blood tests and imaging tools and sometimes specialized pathologists are necessary to help accurately diagnose these tumors.

 There are several types of NETs, including Gastro Intestinal (GI NETS), Pancreatic (PNETS), Lung NETS, medullary thyroid carcinomas (MTCs), pheochromocytomas, and neuroendocrine carcinomas of the skin (Merkel Cell Cancer).
 Treatment depends on the type of tumor and its location, whether it produces excess hormones, how aggressive it is, and whether it has spread.
 Advances in treatment have improved the length of survival for patients with NETs.

-While relatively rare, NETs have the second largest prevalence of all GI cancers (colon is the largest), because many people continue to live with the disease.
-Over the last several decades the incidence (number of new diagnoses) has also been rising, which might be due to more awareness, improved diagnostic tools, or a change in definition.
+While relatively rare, NETs are the second most common of all GI cancers (colon cancer is the most common), because many people continue to live with the disease.
+Over the last several decades the incidence (number of new diagnoses) has also been rising, which might be due to increased awareness, improved diagnostic tools, or a change in definition.

 PET/CT scans of 62 year-old woman with multiple hepatic secondary NET lesions (gastrinoma).
 At follow-up, patient showed partial response (PRRT plus somatostatin analogs).